inwookie/weather-app/README.md

 # React-Native Weather App

-Weather app that tells the user a basic condition of the weathehr, high and min temperature of the day, and current temperature based on their location.
+Weather app that tells the user a basic condition of the weather, high and min temperature of the day, and current temperature based on their location.
 <br /><br />
 <div align="center" >
   <img src="demo/01.PNG" width="162">